Washing Machine (album): Music and lyrics

 Unlike Experimental Jet Set, which was described as difficult and claustrophobic, Washing Machine is considerably more open-ended and contains some of the band's longest songs.
 Excluding Sonic Youth Recordings releases, the final track, "The Diamond Sea", is the lengthiest track on any Sonic Youth album.
-The song was edited down to 5:15 for release as a single, which also included an alternative 25-minute version as an additional track.
+The song was edited down to 5:15 for release as a single, which included an alternate 25-minute version as an additional track.
 Washing Machine is the band's first album on which Gordon almost exclusively played guitar instead of bass, resulting in a three-guitar and drums lineup.
 Trouser Press remarked that the album contains musical references to the Shangri-Las and the Byrds and described its style as "[veering] between trance-guitar experiments and more concise statements."
 Entertainment Weekly described it thus: "These songs unfold over even-tempered rhythms and guitars that linger rather than attack.
 A splatter of distortion may enter, but the effect is mostly languid and wonderfully hypnotic".

 Although Gordon's lyrics on Experimental Jet Set addressed gender roles and stereotypes, her contributions to Washing Machine were considered more feminine and girl-oriented.
-Tom Moon of Rolling Stone noted, "The title track is an odd, earnest love song; 'Panty Lies' is a playground taunt blown to absurd extremes; and '[Little] Trouble Girl', the Spector sendup, is a dramatic, earnest coming-of-age story".
+Tom Moon of Rolling Stone noted: "The title track is an odd, earnest love song; 'Panty Lies' is a playground taunt blown to absurd extremes; and '[Little] Trouble Girl', the Spector sendup, is a dramatic, earnest coming-of-age story".
 The latter was described by David Browne of Entertainment Weekly as "a teen-pregnancy lullaby" and features vocals by Gordon and Kim Deal (of Pixies and the Breeders) along with other musicians.
 Gordon felt that Deal had an ideal voice for the melodic part and explained that the song was about "wanting to be seen for who you really are, being able to express those parts of yourself that aren't 'good girl' but that are just as real and true".
-Ranaldo contributed to two songs, "Saucer-Like" and "Skip Tracer".
-The latter was co-written with Ranaldo's wife Leah Singer and inspired by a performance that the couple attended of riot grrrl duo Mecca Normal.
-The song alludes to the band's special relationship with the major labels.
+Ranaldo contributed two songs, "Saucer-Like" and "Skip Tracer".
+The latter was co-written with his wife Leah Singer, inspired by a performance that the couple attended of riot grrrl duo Mecca Normal.
+The song also alludes to the band's special relationship with a major label.